Period cramp relief tips and tricks for pain

 -

-- Mood swings — If you start having a meltdown over nothing, or you feel like you want to bang your head against a wall, don’t worry — it’s normal to feel extra sensitive, frustrated, and generally moody.
+- Mood swings — If you start having a meltdown over nothing, don’t worry — it’s normal to feel extra sensitive, frustrated, and generally moody.

 At first, you might not even recognize the patterns and signals your body is sending you.
-You might realize after you start bleeding that you had been showing signs for two days, and think, “Oh, that’s why I totally freaked out over nothing,” or “Man, that’s why my breasts and head were hurting.”
+You might realize after you start bleeding that you had been showing signs for two days, and think, “Oh, that’s why I totally freaked out over nothing,” or “man, that’s why my breasts and head were hurting.”
 All of those uncomfortable and frustrating physical responses were just signs that your period was on its way.
+When signs start surfacing, you might want to start wearing period underwear so you’re ready for the flow.
+Because who said the flow was in charge?
+Take control and wear leakproof underwear so when your period comes, you can carry on.

 Why Are Periods So Painful?